embetrix/meta-pqc/README.md

 # meta-oqs

-This layer is an OpenEmbedded/Yocto layer dedicated to Open Quantum Safe, providing integration and testing of quantum-safe cryptographic algorithms for embedded Linux systems.
+This layer is an OpenEmbedded/Yocto layer dedicated to Open Quantum Safe, providing experimental integration and testing of quantum-safe cryptographic algorithms for embedded Linux systems.

 ## OQS (Open Quantum Safe)